+Our business operations are subject to various laws and regulations across the jurisdictions in which we do business.
+In addition, we face significant regulatory scrutiny and expectations with respect to, among other things, governance, infrastructure, data and risk management practices and controls.

-We are exposed to a variety of operational, legal and regulatory risks throughout our organization.
-Management of these risks requires, among other things, policies and procedures to properly record and verify large numbers of transactions and events.
-However, these policies and procedures may not be fully effective or sufficient.
-We have devoted significant resources to strengthening our risk management policies and procedures and expect to continue doing so in the future.
-Nevertheless, particularly in light of the continuing evolution of our operations and expansion into new areas, our policies and procedures designed to identify, monitor and manage risks may not be fully effective.
-Some of our methods of managing risks are based upon our use of observed historical market behavior and thus may not accurately predict future risks.
-Violations of laws including the Japanese antitrust and fair trade laws by us or by SMBC may result in administrative sanctions.
-Furthermore, investigations, administrative actions or litigation could commence in relation to violations, which may involve costs and may result in deterioration of our reputation.
+We have implemented or enhanced SMBC Group-wide risk management programs and program oversight, including compliance risk management.
+We have also devoted significant resources to strengthening our risk management framework and the policies and procedures thereunder, and expect to continue doing so in the future.
+Nevertheless, particularly in light of the continuing evolution of our operations and expansion into new areas, our policies and procedures designed to identify, monitor and manage risks may not be fully effective or sufficient.

+Furthermore, management of risks requires, especially for compliance risk management, among other things, policies and procedures to properly record and verify large numbers of transactions and events, but deficiencies in the quality or effectiveness of our data gathering, analysis and validation processes could result in ineffective risk management practices and inaccurate reporting.
+Some of our methods of managing compliance risks are based upon our use of observed historical market behavior and thus may not accurately predict future risks.

+Ineffectiveness or insufficiency of our risk management may result in violations of laws including the Japanese antitrust and fair trade laws by us or by SMBC and/or failure to comply with regulatory and supervisory expectations with respect to our compliance function.
+As a consequence of such violations or failures, we could be subject to regulatory investigations, enforcement actions and legal proceedings, any of which could result in substantial penalties, fines or other sanctions and damage to our reputation.